 6. Vary your diet

-By 25 weeks, she’ll be absorbing around two litres of amniotic fluid a day and the foods you eat can flavour it.
+, she’ll be absorbing around two litres of amniotic fluid a day and the foods you eat can flavour it.
 In one study, babies of mums who drank carrot juice while pregnant showed a preference for carrots when weaned.